Building Terminology Translator

 Reading Time: 13 minutes

-This is a snapshot of commonly used terms around our job sites when Levco is remodeling in Boise Idaho.
-Being familiar with them will help everyone understand or translate construction lingo with an end goal of overall better communication.
+This is a snapshot of commonly used terms around our job sites when Levco is remodeling in Boise, Idaho.
+Being familiar with them will help everyone understand or translate construction lingo, with the end goal of better communication overall.
 The list will grow as we think of more obscure terms.
 Feel free to comment on terms you would like us to add.
+All too often, there is a chasm between what we say and what is heard.

 Construction Terminology Glossary